rand-projects/fisb-decode/docs/source/document.rst

   CLOUDTOP_MAP = 0                         (0-4 will work, see source comments)
   RADAR_MAP = 0                            (0-1 will work, see source comments)

-There are basically two programs to be executed at the same time (eventually I will create ``systemd`` scripts for this, but at the beginning it's easier to open two windows and run each program by itself).
+There are basically two programs to be executed at the same time (there are ``systemd`` commands and scripts to automate all this, but at the beginning it's easier to open two windows and run each program by itself).
 I will assume, since this is a live system, that you are using ``dump978-fa`` over a network in server mode.